menaattia/arabic-fake-news/README.md

-# Arabic Fake News Detection
+# Cross-Domain Evaluation of Arabic Fake News Detection Models on News Articles and Tweets

 This is the repository of our NLP701 course project at MBZUAI.